can-lehmann/owlkettle/docs/internals.md

 brew(gui(App()))
 ```

-#### Update Hook
+### Update Hook
-The `update` hook runs every time the `Widget` updates the `WidgetState`.
+`update` hooks runs every time the `Widget` updates the `WidgetState`.
 In other words, whenever the application is redrawn, which occurs every time an event is thrown and every time the `WidgetState.redraw` method is called.

+#### For Widgets
-It is best used for scenarios where multiple fields are inferred from other fields in a complex manner, or where inferring data is expensive and you need to first assert that it is necessary before doing the calculations.
-For simpler cases, consider the `property`-hook (see the `property`-hook for more).
+On widgets the `update` hook is for cases where you want to update fields, but using an `update` hook on a single field is not a clean solution, e.g. where fields share an expensive operation that you do not want to repeat unnecessarily.
+For simpler cases, consider the `property`-hook (see the `property`-hook for more) or an `update` hook on that specific field.

-Here an example demonstrating how the `update`-hook can be used:
+Here an example demonstrating how the `update`-hook on a widget can be used:

 ```nim
 import owlkettle